Bylaws

 Section 1.
 Committees of the Board

-The Board may establish committees to support governance and operations.
+The Board may establish committees comprised of directors and/or non-directors, as determined by the Board to support governance and operations.
 Committees serve at the pleasure of the Board.

 Section 2.
 Committee Authority

-Committees may make recommendations to the Board but may not exercise authority reserved to the full Board unless explicitly authorized and permitted by law.
+Committees may make recommendations to the Board but may not exercise authority reserved to the full Board unless explicitly authorized and permitted by law, and subject to any limitations imposed by the Board.

 Section 3.
 Suggested Committees